 5. Testing and Certification: MSA’s Canine Detection Program is consistently evaluated through independent testing and certification on nationally recognized NAPWDA standards.

-6. Sustainment Training: Ongoing education and training on the evolving threat spectrum and real-life, real-threat scenarios prepares teams for success in the field.
+6. Sustainment Training: Ongoing education and training on the evolving threat spectrum and real-life, real-threat scenarios prepare teams for success in the field.

 To learn more about MSA’s Detection Canine Program, email firstname.lastname@example.org.